open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 + Support for compressing the telemetry data before exporting.

-+ Supports for writing into multiple files, where the file path is determined by a resource attribute.
++ Support for writing into multiple files, where the file path is determined by a resource attribute.

 Please note that there is no guarantee that exact field names will remain stable.